xieyuheng/inner/persons/lukasiewicz/aristotle-s-syllogistic.md

    but other things may be predicated of them, e.g. man or animal.

+   - **Xie:** Compare with Dan's definition of type:

+     > Expressions that describe other expressions are called types.

 2. Some other things,
    and these are the second class, are themselves predicated of others